 That brings me to their renowned Thunder in the East, the album that effectively broke them from their home turf and catapulted them across the globe.
 The more I think about it, the more I praise the Metal Gods for letting them leave Japan because a good portion of Japanese music stays hidden in the country.
 I digress, however, because that isn't the point.
 The point, here, is Loudness's fantastic music.

-As I understand it, Thunder in the East brought a slight commercialization in sound compared with previous Japanese-only language records, but alternatively smacks down all lyrics in English.
-Presumably this was to reach a wider audience, which I don't blame them for, and I'd say it worked out well because the album reached the goal of higher popularity for the band, in no small part thanks to the worldwide exposure.
-The sound is, to an extent, similar to something you might find on a lighter band's repertoire, albeit with a few fundamental differences that push it over to the heavy metal side of things, namely riffs that scream blitzkrieg, nasty guitar solos, and extended instrumental passages and songwriting typical of traditional heavy metal.
+As I understand it, Thunder in the East brought a slight commercialization in sound compared with previous records and was written entirely in English.
+Presumably, this was to reach a wider audience, which I don't blame them for, and I'd say it worked out well because the album reached higher popularity for the band.
+The sound is, to an extent, similar to something you might find with a lighter band's music, albeit with a few fundamental differences that push it over to the heavy metal side of things, namely riffs that scream blitzkrieg, nasty guitar solos, and extended instrumental passages and songwriting typical of traditional heavy metal.

 Loudness took heavy metal and made it completely accessible to the mainstream: massive choruses, fist-pumping anthems, and colossal hooks.
 Without these, I fear they would have fallen into the pit of heavy metal bands that reek of sub-par musicianship--the ones that are decent, but show nothing little dexterity in terms of songwriting.
 Takasaki's talent, as both a guitarist and composer, was tough to combat, especially when luck was on the band's side concerning an entrance to the worldwide market.
 Most tracks on the record are mid tempo rockers and are crammed with guitar solos, some of which are neoclassically-influenced.